-Examples of Common Nouns and Proper NounsHere are some examples of common nouns and proper nouns becomes obvious when they're listed side by side.
+Examples of Common Nouns and Proper NounsThe difference between common nouns and proper nouns becomes obvious when they're listed side by side.

 |ocean||The Atlantic Ocean|